-- 1. Date of Referral.

-- 2. Member Name.

-- 3. AHCCCS ID.

-- 4. Homeless Management Information System (HMIS) ID Number, if available.

-- 5. Member included on Contractor High-Cost/High-Needs Roster. - 6.
-Serious Mental Illness (SMI) Indicator/Status. - 7.
-Needs assessment score from Vulnerability Index-Service Prioritization Decision Assistance Tool (VI-SPDAT), LOCUS, or other AHCCCS approved screening tool, if available. - 8.
+- 1. Date of Referral. - 2.
+Member Name. - 3.
+AHCCCS ID. - 4.
+Homeless Management Information System (HMIS) ID Number, if available. - 5.
+Member included on Contractor High-Cost High Needs Roster. - 6.
+SMI Indicator. - 7.
+Needs assessment score from Vulnerability Index- Service Prioritization Decision Assistance Tool (VI-SPDAT), LOCUS, or other AHCCCS approved screening tool, if available. - 8.
 If the member has designated housing navigation or supportive services. - 9.
 Member's current housing situation including homelessness. - 10.
 Referral or Intervention Provided and Outcomes (up to two). - 11.
 Date of housing placement or resolution. - 12.
 Include CoC meeting attendance and MCO representative in attendance. - 13.
-Include criteria used to determine members in need of supportive housing services, total number of members in need within GSA, and number of Housing Specialists at the provider level to meet the need. - 14.
-Include the criteria used to determine the number of Housing Specialists working for the health plan, to meet the need and the total number of Housing Specialist staff working for the plan.
+Include criteria used to determine members in need of PSH, total number of members in need within GSA, and number of Housing Specialists at the provider level to meet the need.

+14. Include the criteria used to determine the number of Housing Specialists working for the health plan, to meet the need and the total number of Housing Specialist staff working for the plan.